nedap/formatting-stack/README.md

   * [loc-per-ns](https://github.com/nedap/formatting-stack/blob/debdab8129dae7779d390216490625a3264c9d2c/src/formatting_stack/linters/loc_per_ns.clj) warns if a given NS surpasses a targeted LOC count.
   * [ns-aliases](https://github.com/nedap/formatting-stack/blob/debdab8129dae7779d390216490625a3264c9d2c/src/formatting_stack/linters/ns_aliases.clj) warns if [Sierra's](https://stuartsierra.com/2015/05/10/clojure-namespace-aliases) aliasing guide is disregarded.
   * [one-resource-per-ns](https://github.com/nedap/formatting-stack/blob/master/src/formatting_stack/linters/one_resource_per_ns.clj) warns if a Clojure namespace is defined in more than one file.
-  * [line-length](https://github.com/nedap/formatting-stack/blob/f1cf4206399a77a83fde4140095d4c59c10b1605/src/formatting_stack/linters/line_length.clj) warns if max line length is reached.
+  * [line-length](https://github.com/nedap/formatting-stack/blob/f1cf4206399a77a83fde4140095d4c59c10b1605/src/formatting_stack/linters/line_length.clj) warns when a given max line length is surpassed.

 It is fully extensible: you can configure the bundled formatters, remove them, and/or add your own.

-Each formatter makes full use of your CPU's cores.
+Whenever it's safe, each formatter/linter will mae full use of your CPU's cores.

 Linters' reports are presented under a unified format.